DOME-Marketplace/dome-gitops/doc/ARCHITECTURE.md

 - a Self-Description[^1]
 - a Compliancy Credential for the Self-Description[^2]
 - a Natural Person Credential[^3](will be replaced in the future with "LEAR-Credential") for the user logging-in
-> :bulb: A user should retrieve the credentials from its companies issuer.
-See [credentials-issuance](TODO LINK).
+> :bulb: A user should retrieve the credentials from its organisations issuer.
+See [credentials-issuance](#credential-issuance).

 When opening the portal, the "Legal Representative" is asked to login with its wallet by scanning a QR-Code and presenting the three mentioned credentials.
 The [verifier](../ionos/dome-trust/verifier/) will then verify the chain of trust as following: